bhuvangolhar/file.metadata-microservice/replit.md

 ## Overview

 This project is a full-stack web application that provides file metadata analysis capabilities.
-Users can upload files through a modern React frontend and receive detailed metadata information including file size, type, name, and extension.
+Users can upload files through a modern React frontend and receive detailed metadata information including file size, type, name and extension.
 The application features a clean, intuitive drag-and-drop interface for file uploads and displays comprehensive file analysis results.

 ## User Preferences